 ** You will need a 6 quart Dutch oven for baking

-- Make the dough: In a large bowl combine the starter, water, sugar and vanilla.
+In a large bowl combine the starter, water, sugar and vanilla.
 Stir with a fork.
-Sift the bread flour and cocoa powder together and then add to the bowl.
+Sift the bread flour and cocoa powder together and add to the bowl.
 Squish everything together with your hands until all of the flour is absorbed.
 Cover with plastic wrap and let it rest (autolyse) for 1 hour.
 Note: use this time to soak the raisins in a splash of vanilla extract for extra flavor (optional).
 Drain and pat dry before using.

 To the dough: Add the salt, walnuts, raisins and chocolate chips.
 Lift and fold the dough over itself several times and squish with your hands to incorporate.
-The dough will tear slightly as you fold and the salt will not fully dissolve.
+The dough will tear slightly as you fold.
 Don’t worry- this is normal.
 Work the dough as best you can until it comes back together into a rough ball.

-- Bulk fermentation: Cover your bowl with plastic wrap and a clean kitchen towel.
+Cover the bowl with plastic wrap and a clean kitchen towel.
 Leave it in a warm spot to rise.
 Your dough is ready when it no longer looks dense and has increased in volume about 1½- 2x its original size.
-This can take anywhere from 10 hrs @ 68 F; 5-6 hrs @ 75 F; 3-4 hrs @ 80 F depending on the temperature of your ingredients, the potency of your starter and surrounding environment. *See note below.
+This can take anywhere from 10 hrs @ 68 F; 5-6 hrs @ 75 F; 3-4 hrs @ 80 F depending on the temperature of your ingredients, the potency of your starter and surrounding environment (**see notes below).
 Optional Step: about 30 minutes into the start of the bulk rise, you can stretch and fold the dough.

-- Second rise: Place the dough into a cloth lined 8-inch bowl, or floured/lined proofing basket.
-It will need to rise again, about 45 minutes to 1 hour.
+Place the dough into a cloth lined 8-inch bowl or floured/lined proofing basket.
+It will need to rise again, about 30 minutes to 1 hour.
 It is ready when the dough is slightly puffy, but not double in size.